 - He is a practised man.

-This is the noun ‘the practice’ (as in ‘piano practice’ and ‘a doctor’s practice’).
+This is the noun ‘a/the practice’ (as in ‘piano practice’ and ‘a doctor’s practice’).

 - I have done my football practice.

-- Without enough practice, she would not get better at English.
+- Without enough practice, she would not improve her English.

 - Practice makes perfect.